tale-toul/OCP4AzureIPI/README.md

 ```
 $ ./openshift-install destroy cluster --dir jupiter
 ```
-* Delete the components created by terraform, use the terraform destroy command.
+* Delete the components created by terraform, use the terraform destroy command with the same variable definitions that were used when the resources were created.
 This command should be run from the same directory from which the terraform apply command was run:
 ```
 $ cd Terraform
-$ terraform destroy
+$ terraform destroy -var region_name="germanywestcentral" -var cluster_scope="private"
 ```